 From scenic picnics to rustic campouts, summer has always been about outdoor dining.
 In summer 2021, locals and visitors to Oregon can expect far more al fresco choices since restaurants are continuing to take it to the streets to allow for more socially distant seating in the fresh air.

-For much of the past year, Portland, Ashland, Salem and other cities have allowed many restaurants to take over sidewalks and even parking spaces to accommodate more hungry diners.
-With even more seating than the typical sidewalk cafe, these large spaces have been helping restaurants survive amidst Oregon’s limited-capacity rules.
+For well over a year now, Portland, Ashland, Salem and other cities have allowed many restaurants to take over sidewalks and even parking spaces to accommodate more hungry diners.
+With even more seating than the typical sidewalk cafe, these large spaces have been helping restaurants survive amidst Oregon’s changing capacity rules.
 They’re also offering more ways for visitors to support local restaurants.

-As you get ready to enjoy these spaces, just remember that business reopenings are a work in progress.
-Before you venture out, please plan ahead; be patient, kind and flexible; wear face coverings and follow other protocols outlined by each business.
+As you set out to enjoy these spaces, just remember that business reopenings are a work in progress.
+Before you venture out, please plan ahead; be patient, kind and flexible; and follow face-covering rules and other protocols outlined by each business.
 Don’t forget to tip well!

 North Portland: In St. Johns, Stormbreaker Brewing has blocked off a side street and filled it with large tables and benches for guests to drink pints of the signature Cloud Ripper IPA.
 On North Mississippi, sidle up to the new sidewalk seating with beer, brats and pretzels at German biergarten Prost!.
 Or head one block over and visit sister bar Interurban, which has a couple of additional tables streetside so you can enjoy your fancy cocktail while people- and pet-watching.